wttech/acm/README.md

 #### ACL example

-The following example demonstrates how to create a user and a group, assign permissions, and add members to the group using the [ACL service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/acl/Acl.java) (`acl`).
+The following example of the automatic script demonstrates how to create a user and a group, assign permissions, and add members to the group using the [ACL service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/acl/Acl.java) (`acl`).

 ```groovy
 def scheduleRun() {